-Daruma dolls are round, hollow, traditional Japanese figurines said to be modeled after Bodhidharma who founded Zen Buddhism around 6th century.
-The daruma dolls' eyes are blank at first: the owner paints one eye while making a wish and when the wish is fulfilled, competes the other eye.
-They are traditionally painted in red, the color believed to repel bad luck and bring in good fortune.
+Daruma dolls are traditional Japanese figurines said to be modeled after Bodhidharma, the founder of Zen Buddhism, and are believed to bring good luck to their owners.
+The daruma dolls' eyes are blank at first: the owner paints one eye while making a wish and fills the other eye when the wish is fulfilled.

-The daruma dolls have been made throughout Japan for centuries and each region has its characteristic designs.
-The daruma dolls we have here are made in Kounosu, located 30miles northwest of Tokyo.
-Kounosu daruma are made of a mixture of kiri (paulownia) sawdust and gluten based glue.
-This unique material was developed during the Edo period (17th to mid 19th century) when Kounosu thrived as a manufacturing center for kiri chests of drawers.
-Toy making was conceived as a way to upcycle an enormous amount of sawdust produced as a byproduct of furniture making.
+They are made of a mixture of kiri (paulownia) sawdust and gluten-based glue.
+The unique material was developed when Kounosu thrived as a manufacturing center for kiri furniture chests.
+Toy making was conceived as a way to upcycle the large amounts of sawdust produced during furniture making.

 - Each piece is handmade and measurements vary slightly